deohayer/argapp/README.md

 ### `App.help`

-The help text for a sub-command.
+The help text for a subcommand.

 May be set via `App.__init__` as `help`:
  * `type(help)` must be `str` or `None` (`TypeError`).